How to Start your Postpartum Recovery! - Weeks 0-3 Post Birth

 Foundational Exercises

 If anything causes pain or discomfort, stop and wait several more days to try that exercise again.
 These are meant to be gentle exercises to work on basic strength, coordination and mobility.
-If you feel like you are significantly pushing yourself you are doing too much!
+If you feel like you are significantly pushing yourself you are doing too much.

 Pelvic Floor Contraction/Relaxation